Alexandr-Ramos/TFG/readme.md

 # RTA+C
 ## Real-Time Analysis plus Correction

-This repository contains a final degree project released under a [Creative Commons License 2025](https://bibliotecnica.upc.edu/en/propietat-intellectual/llicencies-acces-lliure-creative-commons-gnu), focused on developing a software-based solution for real-time analysis and correction of acoustic environments.
+This repository contains a final degree project, completed in 2025, and released under a [Creative Commons license](https://bibliotecnica.upc.edu/en/propietat-intellectual/llicencies-acces-lliure-creative-commons-gnu), focused on developing a software-based solution for real-time analysis and correction of acoustic environments.

 ### Abstract